zephyrproject-rtos/zephyr/doc/collaboration/code/coding_style.rst

 Checking for Conformity Using Checkpatch
 ****************************************

-The Linux kernel GPL-licensed tool, :program:`checkpatch` is used to check the conformity to the coding style.
-The tool is available in the scripts directory.
-To invoke :program:`checkpatch` when you commit code, edit your :file:`.git/hooks/pre-commit` file to contain:
+The Linux kernel GPL-licensed tool :program:`checkpatch` is used to check coding style conformity. :program:`Checkpatch` is available in the scripts directory.
+To invoke it when committing code, edit your :file:`.git/hooks/pre-commit` file to contain:

 .. code-block:: bash